 discussed in the conclusion.

-As CI of the project Repair: Designing Networks of Practice, Knowledge & Visibility (with AIs Crosby, Scardifield, Lee and Cooper), Stein initiated a partnership with The Bower Reuse & Repair Centre, Sydney.
+As co-CI of the project Repair Design: Shared Knowledge & Practice (with CIs Crosby, AIs: Scardifield, Lee and Cooper), Stein initiated a partnership with The Bower Reuse & Repair Centre, Sydney.
 (Project commenced mid-2019.)

 As CI of the project Reshaping Australian Manufacturing, Stein initiated a partnership with the National Library of Australia in 2017. (ongoing)